docksal/addons/example/README.md

 - `post-install` executed after installation
 - `pre-uninstall` executed before uninstallation, can cancel uninstallation if returns non-zero exit code
 - `post-uninstall` executed after uninstallation

+Examples of all these hooks can be found here.